Knowledge base

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).

-2. Click on the shopping cart icon above the table that appears:
+2. Click on the cart icon above the displayed table:

 Increase the number of available email addresses on an existing Email Service